ag-informatics/ag-informatics-course/module5/lab5/README.md

 3. At least 2 [buttons](https://getbootstrap.com/docs/4.3/components/buttons/) for major actions, e.g. "Add a Log Entry", or a button group (https://getbootstrap.com/docs/4.3/components/button-group/).

 ### Secret Sauce
-During your paper-prototyping, you may have come up with some radical ideas to improve your app.
+During your previous prototyping activity, you may have come up with some radical ideas to improve your app.
 I'm going to ask you to implement a SINGLE VIEW to capture some of what your proposed idea was. **Do not make major changes to your model.**

 Unless you are ABSOLUTELY confident you can implement this 1-view idea within the lab timeframe, I suggest you discuss your proposed implementation idea with Ankita or Aanis to ensure you're not committing to too much :)